‘VICTORY OF THE DALEKS’

 Please feel free to comment on my review.

 Go, Go Power Daleks with the Eleventh Doctor and Amy

-The episode is by Matt Gatiss, a very good ‘Doctor Who’ writer.
+The episode is by Mark Gatiss, a very good ‘Doctor Who’ writer.
 Set in 1940s London during World War II, the Doctor and Amy meet Winston Churchill, who is now working in the Cabinet War Rooms.

 Churchill asked for the Doctor’s help in ‘The Beast Below’, but he arrived in the TARDIS a month late.
 The Doctor and Amy soon see that the British Army have a new secret weapon called the Ironsides.